ProfessorAire/Evands.Pellucid-Crestron/readme.md

 > If the default color formats of these aren't to your liking, you can customize all of them by setting the corresponding property in the `ConsoleBase.Colors` class.

-### `EVS.Pellucid.Diagnostics.Logger`
+### `Evands.Pellucid.Diagnostics.Logger`

 The `Logger` class is useful for situations where you want to log messages somewhere, so they can be examined at a later date.
 Typically this is done with the `ErrorLog` class, which is what the default `CrestronLogWriter` implementation provided does.
 In addition to logging, messages logged will *also* be printed to the console via the `Debug` class, provided the correct `DebugLevels` flag is set.

-Like the `Debug` class, the `Logger` class has levels that can be enabled or disabled independently of the `Debug` levels, located in the `EVS.Pellucid.Options.LogLevels` property.
+Like the `Debug` class, the `Logger` class has levels that can be enabled or disabled independently of the `Debug` levels, located in the `Evands.Pellucid.Options.LogLevels` property.

 > The available log flags are: `None`, `Notice`, `Warning`, `Error`, `Exception`, `Debug`, `All`, and `AllButDebug`.